-There was that schoolboy running around the classroom shouting when his young, female teacher tells him that if he won’t sit still and do his work, he will have to finish it at lunchtime.
-Seconds later, furious at being told off, the child shoves the teacher to the floor.
-The young boy continues to lash out, punching and hitting her repeatedly before sinking his teeth deep into the flesh of her upper arm.
+There was that schoolboy in Manchester (UK) running around the classroom shouting when his young, female teacher tells him that if he won’t sit still and do his work, he will have to finish it at lunchtime.
+Seconds later, furious at being told off, the child shoves the teacher to the floor, scratching and hitting her, and sinking his teeth deep into the flesh of her upper arm.
 He is just five years old.

-A few years back, the attendees of the NASUWT teacher’s union here in the UK were told that teachers now talk openly about their daily experiences of being bitten, and their visits to hospitals.
-This is most certainly the case.
-Even during our very basic and initial research into this subject matter we were able to identify more than 100 incidents of educational professionals being bitten by children, some of their personal stories even made it to national news.
+A few years back, the attendees of the NASUWT teacher’s union here in the UK were told that teachers now talk openly about their daily experiences of being bitten, and since then many of their personal stories have made it to local or even national news.

 According to the ‘Yahoo Lifestyle website (dated 27 September 2019), Brett Bigham, a teacher in the U.S. state of Oregon was being bitten so badly that he was sent to the hospital, just a few days before he was named Teacher of the Year, and only short time after he suffered other attacks by pupils.

-The ‘newToday’, the ‘News and Features from the National Education Association’ admitted or rather stated on the 20 June 2019 that many teachers, administrators, and education support professionals (ESPs) are at risk of being bitten while at work.
+The ‘newToday’, the ‘News and Features from the National Education Association’ stated on the 20 June 2019 that many teachers, administrators, and education support professionals are at risk of being assaulted while at work.

-Human bites can be as dangerous as or even more dangerous than animal bites because of the large quantity and types of bacteria and viruses contained in the human mouth.
+Human bites are more dangerous than dog bites because of the large quantity and types of bacteria and viruses contained in the human mouth.
 Human bites that break the skin can become infected, and even such wounds may not seem dangerous, but the risk of infection is high.
 They have been shown to transmit hepatitis B, hepatitis C, herpes simplex virus (HSV) syphilis, tuberculosis, actinomycosis, and tetanus.
-Evidence suggests also unlikely, but possible transmission of the human immunodeficiency virus (HIV).
+Evidence suggests even possible transmission of the human immunodeficiency virus (HIV).

-So, to answer the questions I have asked right at the beginning.
-BitePRO® Bite Resistant Clothing might not change the behaviour of violent children, or the behaviour of children diagnosed with specific mental illnesses.
-But there is no question about it, bite resistant clothing will reduce the level of physical pain associated to a human bite, it can and more importantly it will reduce the risk of injury and infections.
+BitePRO® Protective Clothing might not change the behaviour of violent children, or the behaviour of children diagnosed with specific mental illnesses or those displaying challenging behaviour.
+But there is no question about it, it will significantly reduce the risk of injury and the level of physical pain associated to a severe scratch or human bite, and it will reduce the risk of subsequent infections.
 It will prevent immense long-term emotional distress to teachers.
 It will help them to continue working within a sector they are most passionate about.